nikokozak/p5_template/README.md

 # threejs_template
 A basic, dev-mode template for P5.js with Webpack, Typescript and a webpack-web-server.
-Makes it simple to start playing with a basic P5.js setup including Omni controls without having to trudge through Webpack or P5.js setup.
+Makes it simple to start playing with a basic P5.js setup without having to trudge through Webpack or P5.js setup.

 ## Usage
 1. `degit nikokozak/p5_template <target_dir>`